Sierra de Hoyo de Manzanares: Artistic heritage

 During the Andalusian period, the Sierra de Hoyo was part of the defensive system organized by the Muslim population to stop the advance of the Christian kingdoms.
 Two watchtowers are still standing, built between the 9th and 11th centuries, which performed a surveillance function.
 La Torrecilla, in a ruinous state, is located on the maneuvering field of the Academy of the Corps of Engineers in Hoyo de Manzanares.
 It gives its name to the Collado de la Torrecilla, 1185 m above sea level.
 Better preserved is the Torrelodones watchtower, in the municipality of the same name, although it has undergone transformations.

 The other, on the crest of the sierra, between Estepar and La Tortuga, is also in ruins.

 At the beginning of the 20th century, different mansions and small palaces were built in the surroundings of the Sierra de Hoyo for residential use.
 Some monumental buildings are still preserved, such as the old Hostal de La Berzosa (today the headquarters of the Antonio de Nebrija University), in the residential area of the same name, belonging to Hoyo de Manzanares.
 In the same municipality of Hoyo, to the south, near neighboring Torrelodones, the El Pendolero estate stands out, which was the residence of Antonio Maura, with access from that municipality, and in Torrelodones, the former INI residence of Los Peñascales and the Palace of Canto del Pico, declared a historic and artistic monument in 1930.

+El Estepar

+El Estepar is the highest peak of the Sierra de Hoyo de Manzanares, a mountainous alignment located on the periphery of the Sierra de Guadarrama, 3 km from it.
+It is situated in the northwest of the Community of Madrid (Spain), between the municipalities of Cerceda, Moralzarzal, Collado Villalba, and Hoyo de Manzanares.
+It has an elevation of 1,403 meters and is located within the Cuenca Alta del Manzanares Regional Park.

+The slopes of this mountain are dotted with large rocks and granite outcrops, and covered with holm oaks, stone pines, oaks (Quercus pyrenaica), cork oaks, and Mediterranean shrubs, among which rockrose and broom stand out.

 Interesting facts

-In the municipality of Hoyo de Manzanares are the remains of some old movie sets, where many films were shot in the 1960s and 1970s, mainly spaghetti westerns (among them, A Fistful of Dollars).
+In the municipality of Hoyo de Manzanares are the remains of some old movie sets, where many films were shot in the 1960s and 1970s, mainly Spaghetti Westerns (among them, A Fistful of Dollars).

 In addition, there are still some remains on the ground nearby of what was once the street that appeared in the movie/musical Chicago.

 On the El Pendolero estate, the film director Carlos Saura set the action of two of his best-known films, Ana and the Wolves (1972) and its sequel Mama Turns 100 (1979).